-The resource management is also a critical theme as it promotes reduction and reuse of materials and resources.
+The resource management is also a critical theme as it promotes reduction and reuse and measures around illegal dumping and leaf composting all interact to generate positive effects.

 Threaded throughout the CCAP is the theme of citizen engagement and awareness raising and this is critical to both inform, educate and engage citizens in relation to responding to climate change, whilst also identifying positive measures.
 Many of the engagement actions should increase public awareness and a sense of responsibility, collective and individual action in addressing and adapting to climate change.
 Positive in combination effects are identified for human health around modal shifts, and green infrastructure, behavioural change, tree planting and responding to flood risk.